A Survey on QoE-oriented Wireless Resources Scheduling: Introduction

-This survey paper gives an extensive overview of the key facets of QoE-oriented wireless resources scheduling.
+This paper is organized as follows (cf. Fig.~\ref{fig:structure}).
 The first two sections that follow this introduction provide a contextualization regarding what is QoE and how traditional schedulers work: in Section~\ref{section:about_QoE}, the factors that influence the QoE in multimedia services over communication systems are presented, along with some QoE estimation methods; Section~\ref{section:back} illustrates some scheduling algorithms, ranging from the simplest ones to QoS-aware approaches, followed by the introduction of QoS-QoE mapping strategies and utility-based optimization.
 Section~\ref{section:QoE_algs} provides the main contribution of this survey, namely the presentation of recent research directions regarding QoE-oriented wireless resources scheduling --- state-of-the-art QoE-aware scheduling methods are discussed and classified based on the adjustments required, at the end-user devices, in order to implement the different scheduling strategies on wireless systems.
-Section~\ref{section:conclusions} concludes the paper.
+Some of the important open challenges and future research opportunities are discussed in Section~\ref{section:disc_future}.
+Finally, Section~\ref{section:conclusions} concludes the paper.

-This survey serves as a reference for those who want to implement QoE-aware wireless resource schedulers and also aims to be a valuable contribution for those who want to perform research within this topic.